 - Solvable: How easy would it be to make progress on this problem?
 Do interventions already exist to solve this problem effectively, and how strong is the evidence behind them?

 - Personal fit: Could you become motivated to work on this problem?
 If you’re later in your career, do you have relevant expertise?

 To find the problem you should work on, also consider:

 See our evaluations of problem areas to see how we applied the framework.

 1. Work on problems with the largest scale

 We tend to assess the importance of different social problems using our intuition, i.e. what seems important on a gut level.

 The nuclear power stations will all be switched off in a few years.
 How can we keep Britain’s lights on? …unplug your mobile-phone charger when it’s not in use.

 This so annoyed David MacKay, a Physics professor at Cambridge, that he decided to find out exactly how bad leaving your mobile phone plugged in really is.
 See the story of his attempt to find out.

-Instead that effort could have been used to change behavior in a way that could have 100 times as large an impact on climate change, such as installing home insulation.
+Instead that effort could have been used to change behaviour in a way that could easily have 100 times as large an impact on climate change, such as installing home insulation.4